 A bit of a no-brainer, really, but make sure you pay attention to the current climate and weather.
 Albania can get very hot in the summer (June-September), so make sure you’re packing loose-fitting, light clothing.
 With temperatures up in the region of 40 degrees Celsius, you’re going to need to be as comfortable as possible.

-That being said, from November to March it will get very cold, and even in summer, it can be much cooler up in the mountains.
+That being said, from November to March, it will get freezing, and even in summer, it can be much cooler up in the mountains.
 If you’re going to be traveling at altitude, make sure you include warmer garments, and always pack a rain jacket whatever season you’re visiting in.